cxhernandez/md-cookbook/README.md

 ###prelude

 This is a small library of python scripts and modules that I use to start [Folding@home](http://folding.stanford.edu) simulations.
-All modeling is done with [PyRosetta](http://www.pyrosetta.org/) and [ParmEd](http://parmed.github.io/ParmEd/html/index.html).
+All modeling is done with [PyRosetta](http://www.pyrosetta.org/) and [ParmEd](http://parmed.github.io/ParmEd/html/index.html), and all simulations are done with [OpenMM](http://openmm.org/).

 ---